cotton-coding/loom-io/documentation/converter/front-matter-converter.md

 })

 ```
 If there is no front matter part, `data` will be undefined and if there is no content, `content` will be an empty string.
-When writing the stringify will analyse the given function and convert it to a file.
+When writing the unify function will analyse the given function and convert it to a file.
 If the given value has more than just a `data` or `content` key it will only be translated to a header.
 You can also set only one of the two keys.

 ```ts
 const adapter = new MemoryAdapter();